cutecatfann/cutecatfann/README.md

 ## 🌟 About Me
 - 😺 Fun fact: My username is a tribute to my love for cats!
 - 📚 I'm dedicated to continuous learning and growth in the world of software engineering and beyond.
-- ☁️ I love cloud computing, and have achived the AZ-204 cert.
+- ☁️ I love cloud computing, and have achieved the AZ-204 cert.
 - 🤖 I also am a huge AI fan, and am learning more about machine learning development.

 ## 🚀 What I'm Working On